trovdimi/wikilinks/README.md

 Creates the Wikipedia network in a graph tool format from the unique links extracted from the parser.

 ### createwikipedianetworkfromtransitions.py ###
-Creates a network in a graph tool format from the transitions in the clickstream  that could have been mapped to links in the `links`.
+Creates a network in a graph tool format from the transitions in the clickstream  that could have been mapped to links in the `links` table.

 ### heatmaps.py ###
 The `heatmaps.py` script uses the clickstream data and the link data to create heatmaps showing in which regions on screan links are places and consumed.